LuisTorres262/Creating-a-Virtual-Machine/README.md

 16.)
 You're now inside a virtual machine!
 Now remember I selected Japan as my Virtual Machine location.
 What do you think my Google would look like?
-18.)
-Boom!
-Because I set my Virtual Machine location to Japan it acts as a computer connected to a network in Japan!
-Pretty cool right?
-19.)
-Now after you're done with your Virtual Machine let's head back to clean up our project.
-So hit the windows key or click the icon on your computer and type CMD to open command prompt, type "logoff"

-17.)
-Now after you're done with your Virtual Machine let's head back to clean up our project.
-So hit the windows key or click the icon on your computer and type CMD to open command prompt, type "logoff"
-20.)
-Now you should be back inside the Azure Portal, and looking inside the Virtual Machine specs and settings.
-Now click delete.